armahpen/armahpen-mysite/replit.md

 ## Recent Changes

+- July 17, 2025: **FINAL ABOUT PAGE FOOTER ADJUSTMENT**: Moved footer down an additional inch on About page only
+  - **INCREASED FOOTER SPACING**: Changed bottom margin from 128px to 224px for better visual separation
+  - **ABOUT PAGE SPECIFIC**: Footer adjustment applied only to About page, other pages unchanged
+  - **GITHUB PAGES UPDATED**: Rebuilt static version with latest footer spacing changes

 - July 17, 2025: **GITHUB PAGES DEPLOYMENT READY**: Applied all React changes to GitHub Pages static version
   - **CUSTOM PROJECT IMAGES**: All three CRM systems now display with authentic dashboard interfaces (Church CRM, Ceding CRM, School CRM)
   - **IMPROVED ABOUT PAGE LAYOUT**: Fixed footer spacing on About page with proper margin separation from content